avilches/BetauerGodotTools/README.md

 ### 4. Betauer.DI

 Betauer.DI is a simple dependency injection container for C#, integrated with Godot.
-It allows you to manage the lifecycle of classes, inject services into scene objects, and access the GetTree() method in any class by injecting Func<SceneTree> as an attribute.
+It allows you to manage the lifecycle of classes, inject services into your scene objects.

 ### 5. Betauer.Tools.FastReflection